zakaria-jaddad/Courses/Introduction_To_Computer_Science_And_Programming_In_Python/ps2/README.md

-# This is a soliton for HANGMAN game using Python from :
+# This is a solutions for Hangman game using Python from :

-**Introduction To Computer Science And Programming In Python**
+**Introduction To Computer Science And Programming In Python Course**

 - See Problem Set PDF For More Details